Perform a virological evaluation

 Identify the genotype of HCV infection

-Approved treatment regimens for HCV are genotype-specific, and the HCV genotype must be documented in the patient’s history to meet PBS criteria for the new HCV medicines.
-Therefore, HCV genotyping is necessary before treatment initiation.
+We continue to recommend HCV genotyping as a routine part of the pre-treatment assessment.
+Many of the approved treatment regimens for HCV are genotype-specific, and the HCV genotype must be documented in the patient’s history to meet PBS criteria for the new HCV medicines.
+In particular, short treatment duration (8 weeks) is possible for treatment-naive people with Gt 1 HCV, no cirrhosis and an HCV RNA level < 6 x 106 IU/mL.
+HCV genotype is also important for differentiating relapse from reinfection.
 HCV genotyping is now a routine laboratory test.

 Document the HCV treatment history